ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 includes the following parameters:

 * The type of each measurement.
-* The aggregation function to compute (e.g., sum, mean, etc.) and an optional aggregation parameter.
+* The aggregation function to compute (e.g., sum, mean, etc.).
 * The set of aggregators and necessary cryptographic keying material to use.
 * The VDAF to execute, which to some extent is dictated by the previous choices.